maticnetwork/matic-cli/README.md

 - `./bin/express-cli --start`
   - Creates the desired remote setup, based on the preferences defined in the `.env` file
 - `./bin/express-cli --destroy`
-  - Destroys the remote setup and delete the local `terraform` files
+  - Destroys the remote setup and delete the dedicated VMs
 - `./bin/express-cli --update-all`
   - Fetches `heimdall` and `bor` branches defined as `HEIMDALL_BRANCH` and `BOR_BRANCH` in `.env` file, pulls relative changes and restarts those services on the remote machines
 - `./bin/express-cli --update-bor`